Vance shows polish, Walz hits him on Jan. 6 in notably civil VP debate

 Why We Wrote This

-JD Vance used the vice presidential debate to show an empathetic side.
+JD Vance used the U.S. vice presidential debate to show an empathetic side.
 Tim Walz called out Mr. Vance for avoiding a question on the 2020 election outcome.
 Both showed a level of civility now rare in national politics.

 Governor Walz started off haltingly and was the less polished of the two, stumbling over a few points, and missing some opportunities to go on offense.
 But he landed a hard punch at the end of the debate, flaying Mr. Vance for ducking an answer on whether he thought former President Donald Trump had lost the 2020 election.